-As the history of the Order will show, those who have survived the training of the Obelisk and have survived long enough to train an Apprentice rarely do so.
+As the history of the Order will show, those who have survived the training of the Obelisk and have lived long enough to train an apprentice rarely do so.
 This is because many do not feel that a single individual is worthy of the time and patience needed to train.
-Unfortunately due to this, and an Obelisk’s drive to be on the forefront of the battlefield, the Order has had far fewer members than the Sith or Krath.
+Unfortunately, due to this and an Obelisk’s drive to be on the forefront of the battlefield, the Order has had far fewer members than the Sith or Krath.

 "Fighting men must be tempered in the fiery forge of true danger."

 Throughout their history, the Obelisk have developed a reputation for being blunt and direct.
 Their thirst for competition, excellence, and mastery has brought them head-to-head with many other members of the organization.
 As a result of being bred for war with single-minded devotion, most Obelisk are stereotyped as “ground pounders” or mere “fighters”.
 However, many members of the Order have begun to expand their thirst for mastery into other interests, as well, challenging the ancient stereotypes.

 The Obelisk Order is the youngest and probably most misunderstood of the Brotherhood’s Orders.
 Some Sith and Krath view the Obelisk as outcast members from within their own Orders, but the truth is much more intricate.
 The history of the Order is replete with acts of glory, tales of victory, and a long wake of destruction.